1961 (1st July)

 Diana was sent to Riddlesworth Hall Boarding School in Norfolk.

-Diana’s father became Earl Spencer and Diana became Lady Diana Spencer.
+Diana’s father became Earl Spencer.
+The appointment meant that Diana became Lady Diana Spencer.
+The family moved from Park House to Althorp in Northamptonshire.

-Diana’s father married Raine, Countess of Dartmouth, daughter of Barbara Cartland.
+Diana’s father married Raine, Countess of Dartmouth, daughter of the romantic novelist, Barbara Cartland.
+Both Diana and her brother, Charles disliked Raine intensely.

-Diana met Prince Charles for the first time when he was dating her elder sister, Sarah.
+Prince Charles began dating Diana’s elder sister, Sarah.

-Diana went to the Institut Alpin Videmanette finishing school in Rougemont, Switzerland.
+Diana was sent to the Institut Alpin Videmanette finishing school in Rougemont, Switzerland.
+She spent one term at the school.

-Diana began working as an assistant at the Young England kindergarten in Pimlico.
+Diana Spencer began working as an assistant at the Young England kindergarten in Pimlico.

-Diana was a guest a a country weekend where she watched Prince Charles playing polo.
+Lady Diana was a guest a a country weekend where she watched Prince Charles

 Charles invited Diana to meet his parents at Balmoral.